JunyuZhou2002/MarQSim/README.md

 ## Setup

-We will use Python virtual environment together with Jupyter notebook.
+We will use Python virtual environment.
 To set up and activate the virtual environment:

 ```bash
 python3 -m venv venv